 Aimed at those over 17 years of age, who are not used to being regularly physically active and have a medical condition, the scheme is designed to provide opportunities to exercise that are fun, rewarding and that can be incorporated into everyday life.

-There are a wide range of activities both gym based and class based to choose from for patients that have been through rehabilitation programme or referred by a health professional (GP, Nurse, and Physiotherapist etc.).
-You will be able to access a wide range of opportunities and these will be available between 16 and 32 weeks of the programme (Depending on medical condition).
+There are a wide range of activities both gym based and class based to choose from for patients that have been through rehabilitation programme or referred by a health professional such as a GP, nurse, and physiotherapist.

 What are the benefits?